-The Star Trek universe is vast and it’s this vastness that Star Trek: Alien Domain tries to bring into your browser through a MMO strategy adventure.
-Fight as the Federation or the Klingon Empire as you build up a fleet of starships as you battle Species 8472 in fluidic space.
+The Star Trek universe is vast and it’s this vastness that Star Trek: Alien Domain tries to bring into your browser through a MMO strategy experience.
+With an accurate Star Trek skin there is high appeal to fans of the strategy genre who also love the Star Trek universe of science fiction in general.
+Star Trek: Alien Domain allows players to play as either the Federation or the Klingon Empire as they fight with their starships against a powerful advanced foe, Species 8472 from fluidic space.

-One thing that is particularly good about the combat is the shield system that means most damage will be healed between battles (as your shield regenerates) with only major damage (to your hull) requiring the expenditure of resources.
-This lets your collected resources stretch further and takes out that extra element of micromanagement that overall results in better game flow (and feels more Star Trek at the same time).
+One innovation which is particularly in the player’s favour thing is the combat shield system that means most damage taken in respective battles is healed between them as your shield regenerates.
+Only major damage (to your hull) requires the expenditure of in game resources and does fix the issue of other titles whereby a large portion of your resources raided often end up into replenishing your army.
+This lets your collected resources stretch further in general and takes out that extra element of micromanagement that overall results in better game flow and feels more Star Trek appropriate at the same time.

-Combat is just one side of the coin in Star Trek: Alien Domain though with base building and resource management dominating the other side of gameplay.
-Players will have their main base of operations where you’ll build several different structures to generate and store resources but also provide new technologies for your starships in combat.
-This plays out in a very similar fashion to the countless other MMO strategy games out there but it does come with a Star Trek skin and a decent amount of choice.
+Combat is just one side of the coin in Star Trek: Alien Domain though with base building and resource management creating the other side of gameplay.
+This is where the more standard elements of the genre begin to show with players controlling their main base of operations and building different structures to generate and store resources but also provide new technologies for your starships in combat.
+While similar to others in the genre Star Trek: Alien Domain does a good job of continuing the Star Trek theme throughout this portion of gameplay to hold the overall experience together.

-- Explore Fluidic space and battle Species 8472.
+- Explore Fluidic space and battle the powerful Species 8472.

-- Choose to play as the Federation or Klingon Empire and experience different units.
+- Choose to play as the Federation or Klingon Empire and access different ships and officers.

-- Construct a home base and capture other planets to colonise the galaxy.
+- Construct a home base and capture other planets to colonise the galaxy and increase resource generation.

-- Build your fleet of starships and then customise them with weapons, skills and formations.
+- Build your fleet of starships and customise them with weapons, skills and formations for combat strategy.